webclinic017/gotolong/README.md

  Review the generated reports/demat-reports/*.csv files

+ # SCREENER Data

+ Create a watchlist of companies (from plan data) with interesting columns.

+ Download the screener data in data/screener-data/*.csv

+ Generate screener reports using

+ $ cd src/screener

+ $ ./screener_invoke.sh

+ Review the generated reports/screener-reports/*.csv files

+ NOTE: To be switched to Quandl or something similar.

  # TBD Data (To Be Done)

 To know units to be acquired in this quarter (with 6 month delay : 2 Quarter delay)